Ilshidur/express-socket.io-jwt/README.md

 const socketMiddleware = socketAuth.createMiddleware(io, {
   // Set a static JWT secret :
   secret: 'JWT_SECRET',
-  // or providing dynamic JWT secret :
-  secret: (req) => {
-    // Can be useful to sign tokens with dynamic token, thus allowing easy invalidation.
-    // e.g.: sign with a user password hash to invalidate when they change their password return `JWT_SECRET_${req.user.passwordHash}`;
-  },
   // Optional : extracts the JWT from the socket request
   jwtFromRequest: ({ cookie, queryParams }, socket) => {
     return cookie.jwt; // For cookie usage